spotlightpa/poor-richard/content/about/coronavirus-dashboard-faq.md

 +++

 <p>
-  The Tracking the Spread dashboard is a joint project of Spotlight PA and The Philadelphia Inquirer to monitor and visualize the outbreak of COVID-19 in Pennsylvania and the surrounding region.
+  <a href="/news/2020/03/pa-coronavirus-updates-cases-map-live-tracker/">The Tracking the Spread dashboard</a> is a joint project of Spotlight PA and The Philadelphia Inquirer to monitor and visualize the outbreak of COVID-19 in Pennsylvania and the surrounding region.
 If you’re a researcher, journalist, or a just curious reader, you might have questions about the data we’re using or how we’re presenting it.
 This article is for you.
 </p>
 <p>
 </p>